 The parallax effects (app motion against your background) that were so fresh when iOS 7 first came out actually slow down your iPhone.
 If you don’t mind a motionless home screen, go to Settings → General → Accessibility → Reduce Motion On.
 While you’re in Accessibility you can also go to Increase Contrast → Reduce Transparency On to further increase the overall speed of your operating system.

-Update Your Operating System
+11. Update Your Operating System

-So long as your iPhone isn’t older than that Trader Joe’s microwavable pizza in your freezer, updating your operating system is usually a quick fix to improve the speed of your phone.
+Updating your operating system is usually a quick fix to improve the speed of your phone.
 You can check if you need an update by going to Settings → General → Software Update.
 Proceed accordingly.